Is Jaywalking Illegal In Los Angeles?

 California’s Vehicle Code also states that pedestrians are still required to use the crosswalk in certain places, particularly between adjacent intersections patrolled by police officers or managed by traffic control signals.

 Dangerous behaviors increase the risk of pedestrian accidents, which is why jaywalking was initially banned.
 The long-standing enforcement of these laws reflects the city’s ongoing effort to manage pedestrian safety amid ever-growing traffic challenges.
-However, with the recent decriminalization of jaywalking, Los Angeles is beginning to shift its approach.
+However, with the recent decriminalization of jaywalking, Los Angeles is shifting its approach.

 The History Of Jaywalking In Los Angeles, CA